 How Much Do Civil Engineers Make?

-Nationally, the median annual wage (the mid-point, not the average) for civil engineers was $86,640 in May 2018, according to the BLS.
-Salaries ranged from less than $54,780 for the lowest 10 percent to more than $142,560 for the highest 10 percent.
-Civil engineers who worked for the federal government, excluding the postal service, had the highest median wage at $95,380.
-The lowest was for those working in nonresidential building construction at $75,670.
+Nationally, the median annual wage (the mid-point, not the average) for civil engineers was $87,060 in May 2019, according to the BLS.
+Salaries ranged from less than $55,380 for the lowest 10 percent to more than $144,560 for the highest 10 percent.
+Civil engineers who worked for the local government, excluding schools and hospital, had the highest median wage at $96,630.
+The lowest was for those working in nonresidential building construction at $83,630.

 Are Civil Engineers in Demand?

-Overall, the job outlook for civil engineers is good, with an expected employment growth rate of 6 percent between 2018 to 2028.
-That is about as fast as the average 5 percent growth rate for all occupations nationally.
+The job outlook for civil engineers is slower compared to all occupations nationally.
+Civil Engineering employment is expected to grow 2 percent between 2019 to 2029 compared to a 4 percent growth rate for all occupations nationally.
 As infrastructure across the country is aging, civil engineers will be in demand to repair or rebuild roads, bridges, levees and more.
 With our population growing as well, demands on natural resources will increase.
 Civil engineers will therefore also be needed to not only maintain, but also improve, our water supply and waste management systems and to work on renewable energy projects too.

 The BLS notes that the increasing importance of new standards—the group of which is known as the Body of Knowledge—will likely mean that graduate-level education will also become more important for civil engineers.
 Those who pursue this higher degree will therefore probably have better employment prospects.